nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

 **WAF COMPARISON**

 `GigaOm report <https://www.nginx.com/resources/library/high-performance-app-security-testing/>`_ presents the results of its performance testing on three WAFs:

-- NGINX App Protect
-- ModSecurity on NGINX
+NGINX App Protect, ModSecurity on NGINX and AWS WAF.
-- AWS WAF

 - **user experience**: NGINX App Protect produced 82% lower latency than AWS WAF at 1,000 tps on the 5% bad request test.
 Latency differences were minimal until the 90th percentile, with a significant difference witnessed at the 99th percentile and above.

 .. image:: ./_pictures/report_latency.png
    :align: center